ben-dh3/broken_blog_application/pills/loading_css_or_static_files.md

 ### What about images?

 It's the same.
-The HTML can reference the URL to an image in the web page, but the browser needs to send again another HTTP request for each image file it needs to display.
+The HTML can reference the URL to an image in the web page, but the browser needs to send another HTTP request for each image file it needs to display.

 The HTML tag to add an image in a webpage is the following: